DoernerD/dev_notes/matlab.md

   'dir' returs the directory content based on the 'filePattern' and 'simList' contains only the names of the files in an array to be used as items.

+### Resample Simulation Data

+To resample a timeseries y to a different time vector tnew use

+    yResample = resample(y,tnew)

+yResample is the new timeseries.

+### Using one entry of a symbolic vector

+When using the cross product, you obviously get a vector in return.
+Now, in order to only use one entry, you can't use cp(2), as cp is the symbolic vector.
+The easiest way is to use

+    cp2 = cp'*[0; 1; 0];

+cp2 is the desired scalar function.

 ## Simulink

 - call Simulink from the matlab command line: